• Home

 Storytellers are hot on the job market

 The billionaire’s comments reflect an emerging trend in today’s labor market.
-LinkedIn released a skills study earlier this month titled “LinkedIn Skills on the Rise 2026: The fastest-growing skills in the U.S.” that shows rising demand for communications and creative thinking skills.
+LinkedIn released a skills study earlier this month titled “LinkedIn Skills on the Rise 2026: The Fastest-Growing Skills in the U.S.” that shows rising demand for communications and creative thinking skills.
 Communication, along with leadership and people management, are some of the most sought-after skills in today’s labor market, according to the report.

-“Companies are increasingly looking for great communicators, because strong writing, clarity, and judgement still matter,” a LinkedIn spokesperson told Fortune.
+“Companies are increasingly looking for great communicators, because strong writing, clarity, and judgment still matter,” a LinkedIn spokesperson told Fortune.
 They noted “storytelling” has become an especially desirable skill today.
 “On LinkedIn, we’ve seen job postings mentioning ‘storytellers’ double over the last year.”
 In fact, some companies are shelling out more than $1 million for storytellers and high-level communications professionals.
 Anthropic, for example, is hiring for a head of communications with a $400,000 starting salary, and Netflix is offering between $656,000 and $1.2 million for a senior director of communications.

-To be sure, the report does not necessarily serve as a confirmation to shred your STEM diploma.
+To be sure, the report does not necessarily serve as confirmation to shred your STEM diploma.
 LinkedIn also found several technical skills are hot on the market, including AI prompt engineering and data annotation.
 These skills, though, diverge from the bread and butter of STEM degrees as they’re oriented around training AI rather than building it.
 While some AI prompt engineer job openings call for knowledge of programming languages—including Python and JavaScript, as well as a background in large language models—the postings also emphasize strong linguistic and creative skills to optimize AI outputs, and pay an average salary of $128,000, according to job platform Glassdoor.

 As AI development advances, many leaders and AI experts predict AI will dramatically reshape the job market, and with it, the most-valued skills.
 With that development, some math and other STEM skills risk becoming obsolete.